Reinhard Bütikofer

-Reinhard Hans Bütikofer (born 26 January 1953) is a German politician who has been serving as a member of the European Parliament since 2009.
+Reinhard Hans Bütikofer (born 26 January 1953) is a German politician who served as a member of the European Parliament from 2009 to 2024.
 He is a member of the Alliance 90/The Greens, part of the European Green Party.
 He was the co-chair of Alliance 90/The Greens (alongside Claudia Roth) from 2002 to 2008 and of the European Green Party (alongside Monica Frassoni) from 2012 to 2019.

 Early life and education

 Bütikofer was born in Mannheim and grew up in Speyer.
 He studied philosophy, sinology and history in Heidelberg, but did not finish his studies.

 Political career

 Early beginnings

 Bütikofer was active in the student's movement and one of the "K-gruppen", the Maoist Communist League of West Germany (Kommunistischer Bund Westdeutschland; KBW).
 From the 1980s onwards, he became active in Heidelberg municipal politics for the Green-Alternative List.

 In 1984, Bütikofer was elected into the town council of Heidelberg and became a member of the Green Party, the starting point of his political career with Alliance 90/The Greens.
 In 1988, he was elected in the Landtag of Baden-Württemberg.
 He was Member of the Landtag until 1996.

 After a year of parental leave, in 1997 Bütikofer became co-chairman of the Green Party in Baden-Württemberg, alongside Monika Schnaitmann.
 Two years later he was elected secretary general of the federal party.
 In December 2002 he became co-chairman of the federal party (alongside Angelika Beer) and was reelected in 2004 and 2006 (alongside Claudia Roth).
 On 3 March 2008 he announced not to stand again as a party chairman and to run for European Parliament in 2009, to which he was elected.